ultimatume2/ultimatume2/README.md

 - 👋 Hi, I’m @ultimatume2
-- 👀 I’m interested in nothing at the moment
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on new ideas
 - 📫 How to reach me private msg